mrauer/highlights/README.md

 ## How does it work?

 Multiple steps are necessary.
 The very first step is the conversion of the provided video to a set of images.
 These images will then go through two convolutional neural networks: one for technical aspects (blurry, on focus, etc...), and one for quality (ex: objects recognition).
-We keep a relatively high percentile of the best images from the initial set (85% for technical aspects, and 70% for aesthetic).
+We keep just of small amount of images from the initial set (above 85% percentile for technical aspects, and 70% percentile for aesthetic).

 ## How to use highlights?

 You need to have <a href="https://www.docker.com/">Docker</a> installed.
-The rest will happend within the container.
+The rest will happen within the container.

 Add the video you want to process into the `/source` directory (.avi extension).